 Low levels of calcium, magnesium, or potassium in the blood

 An unusual or allergic reaction to omeprazole, other medications, foods, dyes, or preservatives

 Pregnant or trying to get pregnant

 How should I use this medication?

 Take this medication by mouth with a glass of water.
-Follow the directions on the product label at the same time every day.
-Do not cut, crush or chew this medication.
+Take it as directed on the product label at the same time every day.
+Do not cut, crush, or chew this medication.
 Swallow the tablets whole.
 Take this medication on an empty stomach, at least 30 minutes before breakfast.
-Take your medication at regular intervals.
-Do not take it more often than directed.
+Keep taking it unless your care team tells you to stop.

 Talk to your care team about the use of this medication in children.
 Special care may be needed.